feldulfz/chatbot/README.md

-# Angular AI Portfolio Chatbot
+# Angular AI Portfolio Chatbot (NOTE: NEED SOME FIX API KEY SHOULD BE ON THE BACK-END.)
 [![Ask DeepWiki](https://devin.ai/assets/askdeepwiki.png)](https://deepwiki.com/feldulfz/chatbot)

 This repository contains the source code for an AI-powered chatbot built with Angular.
 The application features a floating chat widget that interacts with an AI model through a backend proxy.
 The chatbot is designed to function as a "Portfolio Bot," answering questions based on a provided context.